 The Anti-Cable products come in four performance levels:

-The Level 1 “Classic Series” is our starting point that offers higher then expected sound quality.
+The Level 1 “Classic Series” is our starting point that offers higher than expected sound quality.
 They are a good choice for vintage gear and systems on a tighter budget.

 The Level 2 “Performance Series” products are the sweet spot of the line up.
 They provide smoother and more extended highs, greater dynamics, are more resolving, have greater harmonic structure and greater purity of tone.